ken-power/SelfDrivingCarND-AdvancedLaneLines/README.md

 This project is part of [Udacity](https://www.udacity.com)'s [Self-driving Car Engineer Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) program.
 The goal of this proejct is to write a software pipeline to identify the lane boundaries in a video.

-# The Project
+# Project goals

-The goals / steps of this project are the following:
+The goals of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.